apollographql/apollo-server/docs/source/performance/apq.md

 }
 ```

-To learn how to define the `@cacheControl` directive, specify hints dynamically inside resolvers, set a default `maxAge` for all fields, and cache fields only for specific users only (enabling CDNs to ignore those fields), see [Caching](./caching).
+To learn how to define the `@cacheControl` directive, specify hints dynamically inside resolvers, set a default `maxAge` for all fields, and cache fields only for specific users (enabling CDNs to ignore those fields), see [Caching](./caching).

 For example, to set a default max age other than `0` you can modify the Apollo Server constructor to include `cacheControl`: